willcommits/CV-Analyzer/README.md

 # CV-to-Cover Letter Generator

 A full-stack web application that generates personalized cover letters by analyzing a CV (PDF) and matching it with job descriptions using OpenAI's GPT technology.
+The CV-to-Cover Letter Generator can be accessed [here](https://ornate-beijinho-ecf718.netlify.app/).

 ## Features